paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-121-stored-wire-and-electronic-communications-and-transactional-records-access.md

 (1) A governmental entity may require a provider of electronic communication service or remote computing service to disclose a record or other information pertaining to a subscriber to or customer of such service (not including the contents of communications) only when the governmental entity—

-  (A) obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures) by a court of competent jurisdiction;
+  (A) obtains a warrant issued using the procedures described in the Federal Rules of Criminal Procedure (or, in the case of a State court, issued using State warrant procedures and, in the case of a court-martial or other proceeding under chapter 47 of title 10 (the Uniform Code of Military Justice), issued under section 846 of that title, in accordance with regulations prescribed by the President) by a court of competent jurisdiction;

   (B) obtains a court order for such disclosure under subsection (d) of this section;

   (C) has the consent of the subscriber or customer to such disclosure;

-  (D) submits a formal written request relevant to a law enforcement investigation concerning telemarketing fraud for the name, address, and place of business of a subscriber or customer of such provider, which subscriber or customer is engaged in telemarketing (as such term is defined in [section 2325 of this title](./chapter-113a-telemarketing-fraud.md#section-2325)); or
+  (D) submits a formal written request relevant to a law enforcement investigation concerning telemarketing fraud for the name, address, and place of business of a subscriber or customer of such provider, which subscriber or customer is engaged in telemarketing (as such term is defined in [section 2325 of this title](./chapter-113a-telemarketing-and-email-marketing-fraud.md#section-2325)); or

   (E) seeks information under paragraph (2).